-During the course, you will focus on your chosen area of specialization (journalism, public relations, advertising, graphic design, etc.), but you will also be fully engaged with students who are specializing in other areas.
-In addition to pre-departure classes led by Dr. Gibson, students will take part in field trips to agencies and media outlets in London, have daily debriefs while there, and complete a final project upon returning to North Carolina.
+During the course, you will focus on your chosen area of specialization (journalism, advertising/public relations), but you will also be fully engaged with students who are specializing in other areas.
+In addition to pre-departure classes led by Dr. Austin, students will take part in field trips to agencies and media outlets in London, have daily debriefs while there, and complete a final project upon returning to North Carolina.

 Registration for the course is by application.

 Class time: Tuesday and Thursday, 11 am – 12:15 pm

 Requirements fulfilled: Three hours of MEJO Elective credit or Conceptual credit; EE and GL general education requirements

 Class restrictions: Preference given to juniors and seniors who are admitted majors in the MJ-school

 Travel Dates: March 6-14, 2020

 Logistics handled by Liana Pinner, Director of Global, Immersive and Professional Programs (email@example.com)